Roehrin/webapps_for_EEG_courses/README.md

 ## Project funding
 This project was funded by the Swiss National Science Foundation (209120, 209470) and la commission d'informatique of the UNIGE
 ![atlas](./images/SNF_logo_standard_web_color_neg_e.svg "SNSF logo")

+## Contributors

+Thanks to everyone who has contributed to this project:

+- Dr. Nicolas Roehri
+- Steven Beumer MSc
+- Dr. Stanislas Lagarde